Jayson Tatum's Success and Achievements in Timeline

 November 16, 2024: Game-Winning Shot Against Raptors

-On November 16, 2024, Jayson Tatum recorded 24 points, 11 rebounds, and nine assists in a 126–123 overtime win against the Toronto Raptors.
-He also made a buzzer-beating, game-winning three-pointer to secure the victory.
+On November 16, 2024, Jayson Tatum recorded 24 points, 11 rebounds, and nine assists, including a buzzer-beating, game-winning three-pointer in an overtime victory against the Toronto Raptors.

 2024: NBA Championship and Olympic Gold Medal

-In 2024, Jayson Tatum led his team to a league-best 64 wins and a championship in the NBA Finals.
-He also won a gold medal with the U.S. Olympic team.
+In 2024, Jayson Tatum led his team to a league-best 64 wins and a championship in the NBA Finals and also won a gold medal with the U.S. Olympic team.

 In 2024, Jayson Tatum was named to the Olympic team.
 Team USA would go on to win the gold medal in a rematch against France.